 |

-The insured value of the item will, prior to sale, be the agreed reserve minus 10% commission or, if no reserve was agreed, VEMIA's lower estimate of the likely price. |
+The insured value of the item will, prior to sale, be the agreed start price minus 10% commission. |

 |